Self-Interaction of Super-Resonant Dark Matter: Self-interaction of the SRDM

 For discrete values of $n$ and $\alpha_A$ given in Table~\ref{tab:Benchmark}, we have obtained minimum of $\chi^2_{\rm tot} = 17.2$ for $n = 1$ and $\alpha_A = 1/4\pi$.
 In Fig.~\ref{fig:result}, we show the corresponding scanned results in different parameter space.
 Red stars are best-fit point with $\Delta \chi^2 \equiv \chi^2_{\rm tot} - min(\chi^2_{\rm tot})= 0$ (assuming $\chi^2_{\rm anni} = 0$ for upper panels).
 Blue and red contours represent $2\sigma$ and $3\sigma$ limit with $\Delta \chi^2 < 6$ and $\Delta \chi^2 < 13$, respectively.
 Best-fit DM resonance velocity $v_{res}$ is 1950~km/s, and which comply with galaxy clusters' mean velocity (green data in Fig.~\ref{fig:SI}).
 DM mass is constrained to $\sim70-250$~GeV within $2\sigma$, while its range is in $\sim50-700$~GeV if within $3\sigma$ with best-fit mass of 110~GeV.

 Thus, in our SRDM model, self-interacting cross section can be greatly enhanced, and DM mass can be as heavy as $\mathcal{O} (100)$~GeV, while other works show at most DM mass of $\mathcal{O} (10)$~GeV to meet with observational data: in Ref.~\cite{Chu:2018fzy}, the RSIDM model yields an upper limit on the DM mass of approximately 40 GeV; The study in Ref.~\cite{Aboubrahim:2020lnr} investigates scenarios where DM annihilates into the dark sector via a dark photon mediator, also accounting for DM self-interactions.
 It suggests a preferred mass range between 1–10 GeV; Ref.~\cite{Chauhan:2017eck} considers a Majorana fermion DM model with diagonal interactions via a boson carrying dark $U(1)_D$ charge, showing that such a setup can simultaneously satisfy constraints from self-interaction and relic abundance, with a corresponding mass parameter space spanning from 10 keV to 1 MeV; Ref.~\cite{Wang:2023wbw} demonstrates that after Sommerfeld enhancement, self-interacting boosted DM can comply with small-scale structure constraints, and its mass is bounded above at about 10 GeV.
+Therefor, the model opens a region of SIDM parameter space at higher masses that was previously non-viable.
+This extension is a direct consequence of the super-resonant dynamics operating within the dark sector.

+To quantitatively assess the advantages of the SRDM model, we compute the total goodness of fit, $\chi^{2}_{\mathrm{tot}}$, using the same methodology and benchmark parameter choices as in Ref.~\cite{Chu:2018fzy}, which features resonance-only enhancement, and Ref.~\cite{Kim:2021bmx}, which features Sommerfeld-only enhancement.
+For these two scenarios, we obtain $\chi^{2}_{\mathrm{tot}} = 20.3$ and $\chi^{2}_{\mathrm{tot}} = 26.4$, respectively.
+In contrast, the SRDM model yields a lower value, $\chi^{2}_{\mathrm{tot}} = 17.2$, indicating an improved overall fit to the combined astrophysical data.
+This improvement originates from the simultaneous presence of resonance and Sommerfeld effects in the dark matter self-interaction, which enhances the velocity dependence of the self-scattering cross section and enables a more accurate description of observations across multiple astrophysical scales.